 6. Beerwolf Books Free House in Falmouth

 An unusual combination of books and beer, this fascinating dog friendly free house has the unusual option of BYO food so that you can browse the shelves of second-hand books, real ale in hand.
 In a quiet street off the main drag in Falmouth there is plenty of outdoor space where you can enjoy your homemade pub picnic at one of the tables with your furry friend at your feet.
 Its name, a play on Beowulf, an epic old English poem, is fitting for this quirky dog pub that is close to the St Mawes Ferry terminal.
+Many of the pubs on this list are close to the vast range of pet friendly beaches in Cornwall.

 7. Driftwood Spars, St Agnes